-5. Visit a Park — Why not visit a nearby provincial park that you’ve never visited before?
+5. Visit a Park — Why not visit a nearby provincial or national park that you’ve never visited before?
 You could explore the trails or just do some day camping by bringing along the hot dogs and marshmallows.

 7. Go Fruit Picking — One word.
 Cherries!
 We love to get out as soon as our favourite fruits are in season.
 U-Picks are a great way to spend an afternoon with friends or family and are always much cheaper than the grocery stores!